Stratusolve/svelte-todo-exercise/README.md

 ## Introduction

 Your task is to build a simple TODO app using Svelte and a mock backend.
+You will have two repos for this project, this repo will be for your backend application and a separate one you will create yourself for the frontend application.

 ## Frontend

-We will use the Divblox Svelte Starter as the base for our app.
+We will use the Divblox Svelte Starter as the base for our application.
 You can find the public repo and instructions to get it up and running here:

 https://github.com/divbloxjs/dx-svelte-starter